Optimal Sampling for Data Freshness: Unreliable Transmissions with Random Two-way Delay: Proof of the Main Result

 \subsection{Discussion}

-Most of the existing studies on AoI sampling assume that the transmission channel is error-free, i.e., $M_i=1$ for all $i$, e.g., \cite{yates2015lazy,sun2017update,sun2019sampling,tsai2020age,tsai2020unifying,sun2017remote,ornee2019sampling}.
-Due to the renewal property, their original problems are reduced to a single sample problem.
-Similarly, our result is equivalent to a single epoch problem illustrated in \eqref{per-epoch}.
-If $M_i=1$, problem \eqref{per-epoch} reduces to a single sample problem, where there is only one decision $Z_{i,1}$ and is solved using convex optimization.
+Many existing studies on AoI sampling assume that the transmission channel is error-free, i.e., $M_i=1$ for all $i$, e.g., \cite{yates2015lazy,sun2017update,sun2019sampling,tsai2020age,tsai2020unifying,sun2017remote,ornee2019sampling}.
+Due to the renewal property, their original problems are reduced to a per-sample problem.
+Similarly, our result is equivalent to the per-epoch problem illustrated in \eqref{per-epoch}.
+If $M_i=1$, problem \eqref{per-epoch} reduces to a per-sample problem, where there is only one decision $Z_{i,1}$ and is solved using convex optimization.
 However, when $M_i\ne 1$, problem \eqref{per-epoch} is an MDP that contains multiple samples.
-This MDP cannot be solved by convex optimization (e.g., \cite{yates2015lazy,sun2017update,sun2019sampling,tsai2020age}) or optimal stopping rules (e.g., \cite{tsai2020unifying,sun2017remote,ornee2019sampling}) and leads to the curse of dimensionality.
+This MDP cannot be solved by convex optimization (e.g., \cite{yates2015lazy,sun2017update,sun2019sampling,tsai2020age}) or optimal stopping rules (e.g., \cite{tsai2020unifying,sun2017remote,ornee2019sampling}).

-Therefore, one of our technical contributions is to accurately solve the MDP in \eqref{per-epoch}.
-We summarize the high-level idea of solving \eqref{per-epoch}: First, in Lemma \ref{bellman}, we show the optimal policy among the extended policy space $\Pi'_i$ with universally measurable stochastic kernel \cite{bertsekas2004stochastic} satisfies the Bellman equation.
-Then, in Lemma \ref{prop-optimal}, we provide an exact value function that is the solution to \eqref{per-epoch}.
-Finally, under Assumption \ref{ass1}, Lemma \ref{contraction-unique} guarantees the uniqueness of the Bellman equation.
+Therefore, one of the technical contributions in this paper is to accurately solve the MDP in \eqref{per-epoch}.
+We summarize the high-level idea of solving \eqref{per-epoch}: First, in Lemma \ref{bellman-optimal}, among the extended policy space $\Pi'_i$ with universally measurable stochastic kernel \cite[Chapter 7]{bertsekas2004stochastic}, the optimal policy satisfies the Bellman equation \eqref{bellman}.
+Then, in Lemma \ref{prop-optimal}, we provide the exact value function that is the solution to the Bellman Equation.
+Finally, under Assumption \ref{ass1} and Lemma \ref{contraction-unique}, the uniqueness of the Bellman equation is guaranteed.

+In addition, although we focus on continuous-time systems in this paper, our results can be easily reduced to the discrete-time systems by removing the content of measure theory.